2024 Submission Guidelines

 Submission Information & Evaluation Criteria

-All submissions must be submitted through the MemberClicks Submission Portal by February 23, 2024.
+All poster submissions must be submitted through the MemberClicks Submission Portal by May 17, 2024.
 All submitters will need to log into their MemberClicks account or create a new MemberClicks user account.
 You do not have to be or become a member in order to submit a proposal.

 Emailed, faxed, or scanned proposals will NOT be accepted.
 The OHA staff is eager to help people navigate the submission site.
 Please contact us at oha@oralhistory.org.